 The IRS, Treasury Department, and White House have an opportunity to make administrative improvements to the tax filing system to improve current and future access to the CTC.
 Streamlining the tax-filing process and improving IRS capacity to serve taxpayers will reduce barriers for families, especially those with low incomes, who are eligible to receive the CTC.

 Since the expiration of the expanded federal CTC, many states have moved toward adopting or expanding their own CTCs.
-More than ten states currently have some form of child credit on the books to boost family incomes, and in 2023, legislation has been introduced to create or expand CTCs in more than a dozen states.
+Several states currently have some form of child credit on the books to boost family incomes, and in 2023, legislation has been introduced to create or expand CTCs in more than a dozen states.
 A list of state CTC bills introduced this year can be found here.

 The state credits vary widely in terms of value and eligibility.
 In most states, the credits are refundable, meaning that taxpayers receive a refund for the portion of the credit that exceeds their income tax bill.
 In a few states, however, the credits are nonrefundable, meaning they cannot be accessed by families with low or moderate incomes who may have little state income tax liability.